kataras/iris/README.md

 BenchmarkVulcan_GithubAll 		| 5000 		| 353392 	| 19894 	| 609
 BenchmarkZeus_GithubAll 		| 2000 		| 944234 	| 300688 	| 2648

 With Intel(R) Core(TM) i7-4710HQ CPU @ 2.50GHz 2.50 HGz and 8GB Ram:

 ![enter image description here](http://nodets.com/benchmarks_results_output.png)

 * Sometimes it goes to 50169 ns/op but even then it's faster than all other.

-* Note that the Iris framework does not have copied source (other than the benchmark test )  from other routers ( **I don't mean that is bad if someone do that, I love open source!**).

-*  Also Iris framework doesn't uses the famous and fast enough [httprouter package](https://github.com/julienschmidt/httprouter),  Iris' approach seems to be simplier and faster.
-To be honesty, as I'm new to golang, I  learnt about this router a few minutes before publish this document.

 ## Alternatives

 Iris is not the only one framework which is fast and easy to use, [Gin](https://github.com/gin-gonic/gin) which is x40 times faster than [Martini](https://github.com/go-martini/martini)  is very good 'competitor' so I write the exact same benchmark test in order to compare Gin over Iris with Intel(R) Core(TM) i7-4710HQ CPU @ 2.50GHz 2.50 HGz and 8GB Ram, also note that Iris can use http.Handler and be more faster than it is with Context but Gin doesn't accept http.Handler as handler so both of them have their own Context as parameter to the handlers.
 Let's take a look at the results:

 ![enter image description here](http://nodets.com/iris_vs_gin.png)